socnetv/app/docs/roadmaps/roadmap_ws18_signed_network_analysis.md

 **P1 complete (2026-09-19, #277).** P2-P4 not started — scoped only.

+**Unrelated fix found and landed along the way (#283):** while designing P2's Bellman-Ford engine path, cross-checking `dijkstraSSSP()`'s behavior against an independent library surfaced a real BC bug in the existing (unsigned) Dijkstra path — unrelated to signed networks, pre-dating this workstream.
+Fixed separately; see `f6076bc7`.
+Noted here only because it was found during WS18 work, not because it's in scope for this workstream.

 ## Background

 SocNetV already treats negative edge weights as legitimate, intentional input — Settings has a